bahrus/xtal-sip/README.md

 ```

 For performance reasons, it is beneficial to use these to preload all these references ahead of time.
 Might as well build on this support to provide the mappings we need, and not repeat ourselves.

+### What about prefetch

+An older alternative to \<link rel="preload"\> is \<link rel="prefetch"\>.
+However, from my experiments, this directive seems quite messed up, always resulting in duplicate downloads.
+If I run across a good explanation of how to use prefetch properly, this component will support it as well.

 So what does xtal-sip add to the \<link rel="preload"\> functionality?